appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 * Inspect the intercepted request to verify the redirect\_uri requested by the Agent utilizes a secure protocol (e.g., HTTPS).
 * Intercept the subsequent OAuth callback (redirect) returning to the Agent.
 Tamper with the payload by modifying, mismatching, or completely removing the state parameter before forwarding it to the Agent.
 * Observe the Agent's behavior to verify that it explicitly rejects the tampered callback, halts the authorization flow, and does not attempt to exchange the code or execute the tool.
+* Start an authorization flow while authenticated as User A, then attempt to complete the callback in a different authenticated user or browser/application session.
+Repeat with two concurrent authorization flows whose callbacks or `state` values are swapped.
+* Replay a callback from a completed authorization transaction and attempt to reuse its consumed `state` value.

 #### Verification

 * **State Generation:** The agent shall dynamically generate and append a secure state parameter to every outbound authorization request.
 * **Secure Redirect URIs:** The agent shall strictly utilize and request secure redirect URIs (e.g., HTTPS) for receiving authorization codes.
 * **Rejection of Invalid State:** The agent shall explicitly reject and drop any OAuth callbacks where the state parameter is missing, mismatched, or malformed, effectively preventing Cross-Site Request Forgery (CSRF) attacks.
+* **Transaction Binding:** Each authorization transaction shall be bound to the authenticated user, initiating browser or application session, intended Tool, redirect URI, and corresponding PKCE transaction.
+A deliberately supported cross-device flow may use an authenticated handoff mechanism that preserves equivalent binding.
+* **Single Use:** The state value shall expire within a documented period and shall be accepted no more than once.
+Callbacks associated with another user, session, or concurrent authorization transaction, and callbacks for an expired or consumed transaction, shall be rejected.
+* **No Partial Link:** A rejected callback shall not cause the Agent to retain credentials, create or modify an account association, or invoke the Tool.
 * **Legacy Authentication Prohibition:** The agent shall not initiate, support, or fall back to legacy, unencrypted authentication methods (such as Basic Auth over HTTP).

 ### 6.1.5 Mandatory Proof Key for Code Exchange (PKCE)